 Trend Micro Solution to TLS Security Concerns

 While TLS is one of the widely-used security protocols on the internet, the increasing number of cyberattacks targeting it has caused organizations to explore solutions to better secure their network and customers’ data.

 In order to address TLS security concerns, Workload Security uses a cloud-based intrusion prevention system (IPS).
 A built-in TLS Session Key Intercept (TLS SKI) decrypts and inspects data using zero configuration to connect to your network services and devices.

 While every TLS communication session is encrypted, each with its own unique, temporary session key, any further communication beyond a session requires a different key.
 This ensures that, if a session key is compromised, only the data in that session will be compromised rather than the entire TLS communication.

 As this adds an extra level of security to your TLS, cybercriminals can also use TLS sessions to carry out a malicious attack.

 Workload Security allows you to capture both ingress and egress traffic using SKI.
 This is an important step in inspecting traffic for encrypted malware.

 Trend Micro Cloud One built-in SKIs obtain session keys from clients and servers in real-time.
-This enables you to utilise an authorised system to decrypt TLS traffic.
-This eliminates the need to import certificates or credentials, boosting vulnerability-shielding capabilities and providing you with the most advanced first-line defence.
+This enables you to utilize an authorized system to decrypt TLS traffic.
+This eliminates the need to import certificates or credentials, boosting vulnerability-shielding capabilities and providing you with the most advanced first-line defense.

-Learn more about how Trend Micro Cloud One™ includes comprehensive security capabilities for the applications you build in the cloud, allowing you to better recognise, access, and mitigate cyber risk across your organisation.
+Learn more about how Trend Micro Cloud One™ includes comprehensive security capabilities for the applications you build in the cloud, allowing you to better recognize, access, and mitigate cyber risk across your organization.